-Assumptions underlying the valuation approach and key drivers of valuation uncertainty possible.
+Assumptions underlying the valuation approach and key drivers of valuation uncertainty

+Alternative methods for valuation include the use of estimates and assumptions that are not market observable but based on a combination of independent third-party evidence and internally developed models, calibrated to market observable data where possible.
 Valuation uncertainty arises from variation in the expected range of the key inputs feeding into models, judgemental features of model inputs and assumptions used and reliance on third party's market experience and judgement within the accepted valuation standards.